Italian campaigns of the French Revolutionary Wars: Campaigns in Central Italy (1797–1799)

-In April, Cardinal Fabrizio Ruffo arrived to Calabria with an army of 17,000 soldiers and reinstated the Monarchy, laying siege on Naples in June.
+In April, Cardinal Fabrizio Ruffo marched into Calabria with an army of 17,000 soldiers and reinstated the Monarchy, initiating a siege of Naples in June.
 With British assistance, the Parthenopeans collapsed soon after.
-A Neapolitan invasion in September led to the dissolution of the Roman Republic and would be replaced by the Papacy until the Napoleonic Wars.
+A Neapolitan invasion in September led to the dissolution of the Roman Republic which was subsequently replaced by the Papacy until the Napoleonic Wars.

-Second Coalition (1799–1800)
+Second Coalition (1799–1801)

 The second phase of the war in Italy began in 1799 as part of the War of the Second Coalition and was different from the first in that Russian forces participated in the campaign.
 However, at the beginning of the conflict the Russians were yet to arrive.
 Bonaparte, meanwhile, was away from the continent, as from May, 1798 to September, 1799 he was leading the Egyptian Campaign.

 Some 60,000 French troops under Schérer faced off against an equal number of Austrians.
 An additional 50,000 Russians were expected to arrive shortly.
 The French were occupied with the pacification of Naples and this halved their effective strength to face the Austrians.
 In order to avoid a completely untenable situation arising, Schérer attacked as soon as possible in an attempt to preempt Austrian attacks.

 Austrian commander Pál Kray defeated the French at Verona and Magnano in late March and early April.
 Schérer retreated back and left a small detachment of 8,000 in several forts.
 The Austrian commander, Michael von Melas, was slow to pursue the retreating French and was soon replaced as overall Coalition commander in the theatre by the brilliant Field Marshal Alexander Suvorov.

 Schérer too was soon replaced by General Moreau, a man of greater fame and prestige.
-The French defeat at the Battle of Cassano on 26 April was followed by withdrawal from Lombardy and an overall unfavourable situation for the French.
+The French defeats at Lecco and Cassano on 26–28 April were followed by withdrawal from Lombardy and an overall unfavourable situation for the French.
 General Macdonald's army returned from Naples to support Moreau.

 An initial Allied attack across the Po failed on 11 May.
 Moreau's army was in tatters with just 9,000 men remaining.
 An attempted counter-attack was beaten back by Russian General Petr Bagration.
 Suvorov soon occupied Turin and proclaimed the restoration of Piedmont to its king.

 The Army of the Alps engaged the Austro-Russian forces in a series of minor skirmishes, but did not come to the rescue of the Army of Italy.
 Suvorov overran a number of French garrisons and continued his relentless advance.
 Macdonald engaged Suvorov in the Battle of the Trebbia and was crushed.
 Macdonald retreated with the remnant of his army to Genoa whilst Suvorov reached Novi.
 The Austrian high command ordered a halt to Allied offensives whilst the French garrisons of Mantua and Alessandria were overrun (see siege of Mantua and siege of Alessandria).
 Soon after this Moreau was dispatched to the Rhine and Joubert was sent to command the Army of Italy.